GabbedT/UART-Controller/README.md

   The main controller is the module that enables the configuration process between two devices.
 It's a big FSM, at the reset it's setted in the `MAIN` state, the configuration is the standard one which is defined in the `UART_pkg.sv` file.

-  If the CPU writes into the `STR` register and at least one of the three configuration fields (data width, stop bits number and parity mode) is changed, the controller waits for the RX and TX buffers to be empty, then sends a configuration request becoming the **master** (TX low for 10ms).
-Once the request is acknowledged, the controller sends a series of configuration packets to the **slave device**, the slave must acknowledge every packet received.
+  If the CPU writes into the `STR` register and at least one of the three configuration fields (data width, stop bits number and parity mode) is changed, the controller waits for the RX and TX buffers to be empty, then sends a configuration request becoming the **master** (TX low for 1ms).
+Once the request is acknowledged within 10ms, the controller sends a series of configuration packets to the **slave device**, the slave must acknowledge every packet received.
 The process ends by sending of an `END CONFIGURATION` packet with the subsequent acknowledge.

   If the device instead of sending the request, receives one, the controller sends an acknowledgment packet only if the request is acknowledged by the **user** by setting the `AKREQ` bit in the `CTR` register.
 At this point the device became the **slave**, for every configuration packet received, it sends an acknowledgment.
 The process ends with the reception of an `END CONFIGURATION` packet and the acknowledgment.